Intermittent fasting and meal planning — explained by Simple

 When you’re getting started with something like intermittent fasting and meal planning, it’s very easy to get down on yourself when you don’t do it “perfectly.”

-You are going to have days when your attempts to fast are a shambles.
+You are going to have days when your attempts to fast are in shambles.

 You will eat things that aren’t on your meal plan.